Understanding MCC’s examination process: There’s more to the score

-We are now emphasizing more on communication and professional behaviours, psychosocial aspects of medicine, and health promotion and illness prevention.
-With a change like this, it is best practice to change the scale on which the exam is scored to emphasize that we’re now measuring something different.”
+We are now focusing more on communication and professional behaviours, psychosocial aspects of care, and health promotion and illness prevention.
+Given this evolution, it is best practice to change the scale on which the exam is scored to highlight the different emphasis.”

 Dr. Liane Patsula,

 Associate Director of Psychometrics and Assessment Services, MCC